 FENDER PLAY Fender Play is offering 50% off its annual plan.

-Jaxsta – the world’s largest public-facing, dedicated database of official music credits – is making Jaxsta Pro FREE for the rest of 2020.
+Jaxsta – the world’s largest public-facing, dedicated database of official music credits – is making Jaxsta Pro FREE through September, 2021.
 Jaxsta Pro can help you connect, create opportunities and enhance your career.